This blog may contain affiliate links. Read our disclosure policy for more info.

 A short 20-minute (13 km/ 8 miles) drive from Christchurch is Sumner Beach, a beautiful white sand beach that’s over 400 meters (1,312 feet) long.
 Because of its size, it typically appears crowd-free, which I love!
 Spend a sunny day here relaxing on the beach, go swimming, or stretch your legs on the busy boardwalk that runs the length of the beach.
 Along this boardwalk, you’ll find Cafes, restaurants, and some boutique stores.

-If you’re a surfing fan, then hit up Scarborough Beach at the east end of Sumner, which is popular with local surfers and has some pretty big breaks.
+If you’re a surfing fan, then hit up Scarborough Beach at the east end of Sumner, which is a popular surf beach in New Zealand among local surfers and has some pretty big breaks.
 This beach is not suitable for swimming though, only surfing!

 It’s worth mentioning that although it’s generally safe to swim here, but there can be strong currents from Avon Heathcote Estuary, so only swim between the flags.
 Lifeguards patrol this beach between November and March!